haskellweekly/haskellweekly/data/newsletter/issue-170.markdown

 -   [Student Blog: Testing Bipartiteness with Monad Transformers](https://summer.haskell.org/news/2019-07-26-testing-bipartiteness.html) by Vasily Alferov

-    > I’m here to tell you about my implementation of the algorithm for testing bipartiteness of graphs.
+    > I'm here to tell you about my implementation of the algorithm for testing bipartiteness of graphs.
 A graph is called bipartite if its vertices can be split into two parts in such way that there are no edges inside one part.

 -   [The Power of RecordWildCards](https://kodimensional.dev/recordwildcards) by Dmitrii Kovanikov

     > RecordWildCards is one of the language extensions that improve the situation with records.
-However, it’s one of the most controversial extensions at the same time.
+However, it's one of the most controversial extensions at the same time.

 -   [Writing efficient free variable traversals](https://www.haskell.org/ghc/blog/20190728-free-variable-traversals.html) by Ben Gamari

-    > GHC’s free variable traversals are some of the most heavily used pieces of code in the compiler and we try hard to ensure that they are efficient.
+    > GHC's free variable traversals are some of the most heavily used pieces of code in the compiler and we try hard to ensure that they are efficient.

 ## Jobs